-In 2010, sablefish longline surveys were conducted for both the NSEI and SSEI areas.
+In 2011, sablefish longline surveys were conducted for both the NSEI and SSEI areas.
 These surveys are designed to measure trends in relative abundance and biological characteristics of the sablefish population.
 Biological data collected in these surveys include length, weight, sex and maturity stage.
 Otoliths are collected and sent to the ADF&G age determination unit in Juneau for age reading.
-The 2010 fishery and survey CPUE for NSEI are not yet available yet.
-The cost of these surveys is offset by the sale of the fish landed, but in 2010 for the first time, the three commercial fishermen that participated in the surveys were allowed to sell their share of PQS from the total testfish harvested in the survey, thus reducing the total testfish harvest impact on the quota.
+The survey CPUE for NSEI was slightly up in 2011 (0.86 lb/hook).
+The cost of these surveys is offset by the sale of the fish landed, but in 2011 six commercial fishermen that participated in the surveys were allowed to sell their share of PQS from the total testfish harvested in the survey, thus reducing the total testfish harvest impact on the quota by 54%.

 In the SSEI longline survey there has been a downward trend in CPUE since 2006.
-In 2010 CPUE was 0.29 kg/hook compared to 0.36 kg/hook in 2009.
+However, there was a slight increase in survey CPUE in 2011 (1.16 lb/hook) versus 0.75 lb/hook in 2010.

 The on-going mandatory logbook program in the sablefish fisheries provides catch and effort data by date, location, and set.
 In the SSEI sablefish fishery, overall CPUE (adjusted for hook spacing) has been decreasing since 2005.
-In 2010 it was 0.15 round kg/hook, up slightly from 0.14 round kg/hook in 2009.
-In 2005, the SSEI CPUE was 0.24 kg/hook.
-In the NSEI fishery, the overall CPUE adjusted for hook spacing expressed in round kg/hook was 0.37 in 2010, down slightly from 0.39 kg/hook in 2009.
+In 2005, However, in 2011 there was an increase in CPUE from 2010 (1.16 lb/hook in 2011 versus 0.75 lb/hook in 2010).
+In 2006, the SSEI CPUE was 1.41 lb/hook.
+In the NSEI fishery, the overall CPUE adjusted for hook spacing expressed in round lb/hook was 0.38 in 2011, up slightly from 0.33 lb/hook in 2010.